 Sefton Park: For when you need the city to feel big

-Sefton Park has a way of making you feel like you have left Liverpool without actually leaving Liverpool.
-Walk in off Aigburth Road and within two minutes the city noise has dropped to a low hum and you are surrounded by 200 acres of Victorian parkland that manages to feel simultaneously designed and slightly wild.
+Walk into Sefton Park off Aigburth Road and within two minutes the city noise drops to a low hum.
+You are surrounded by 200 acres of Victorian parkland that feels simultaneously designed and slightly wild.

 The Palm House sits roughly at the centre: a beautifully restored Victorian glasshouse that looks slightly surreal in a South Liverpool park, like someone left it there on the way to somewhere else.
 On a winter morning when the light is flat and grey, the warm glow from the Palm House across the frost is one of those Liverpool views that nobody puts on a postcard but probably should.